ChernenkoRuslan/ChernenkoRuslan/README.md

 - 👋 Hi, I’m @ChernenkoRuslan
 - 👀 I’m interested in Data analysis and Data Science projects
-- 🌱 I’m currently learning data analysis on Python
+- 🌱 I’m currently learning data analysis and Data Science on Python
 - 💞️ I’m looking to collaborate on Data analysis, Data science and analytical tools development
 - 📫 How to reach me Facebook, LinledIn, Twitter >> Chernenko.Ruslan